kingparra/hpfp/18_-_monad/notes.rst

 ~ Stephen Dhiel

 A monad is the combination of three things:

 1. Some data in a wrapper.
 2. Something to wrap the data up.
 3. Something to apply a function that works on the wrapped value.

 ~ Some dude on YouTube comments

+Monads are just a wrapper around function application.
+The bind operator takes something in a structure on the left and a callback function to apply on the right.
+The callback function is operates on an element within the structure, but it doesn't do any destructuring itself.
+The wrapper component performs checks and then extracts the element from the structure.
+Whenever you take the term out of the structure with bind, the instance of Monad with the checks is implicitly executed.

+~ Me, committing the sin of explaining by analogy

 18.1 Monad